Alfie432/NatureHacksSubmission2024/README.md

 # NatureHacksSubmission2024
-This is my submission to the Nature Hacks Hackathon 2024 - Alfie Alpha
+This is my submission to the Nature Hacks Hackathon 2024 - Alfie Alpha - a high school student

 ## Overview